pippinbarr/cart253/topics/making/having-ideas.md

 ## Summary

 When you're having ideas you need *quantity* and *then* quality.
-Try to let yourself free to have *any* idea and then worry about it later.
+Try to let yourself feel free to have *any* idea and then worry about it later.

 ## }